xivanalysis/xivanalysis/src/parser/jobs/blm/NOTES.md

 Allow losing Convert uses if Convert's used during buff windows or for AOE

 Check for hardcast T3 as first ice cast after fast-cast F3

+Check for overkill on hardcasts (especially F4, Foul).
+Add notes about not hardcasting on things that are dead or will die before the cast can finish.
+Ignore end-of-fight casts (but do watch adds)